demergent-labs/azle/.github/pull_request_template.md

 - [ ] Error handling beautiful (no unwraps or expects etc)
 - [ ] Code tested thoroughly
 - [ ] All new functions have JSDoc/Rustdoc comments
+- [ ] Link pr to the related issues
 - [ ] All tasks in linked issues have been completed or made into separate issues